voria-py/ip2geo/README.md

 **Packages/Modules:** Tkinter , ip2geotools ,  request , urllib

-## To run and test
+## How to using?

+Sure to install requirements.txt file using `pip install -r requirements.txt`

-clone or download this project then run gui.py
+Clone or download this project.

+Run `gui.py`

 ## Screenshots